-A great foam roller can help change a person’s shape, says structural integrative specialist and goop expert Lauren Roxburgh.
+A great foam roller is equivalent to a deep tissue massage says structural integrative specialist and goop expert Lauren Roxburgh.
 Fascia—the connective tissue in our bodies that wraps our muscles and, at worst, may knot together to impede movement, slump posture, and cause pain—can be manipulated by using a foam roller.
-Roxburgh finds that foam rolling regularly for a few minutes a day can help slim and define the waist, even in postpartum women (who often believe that giving up an hourglass shape is the price they paid to have kids).
-One of the reasons for the lingering thickness postpartum, Roxburgh says, is that the fascia builds up through the lower back to support the belly, then stays there.
+Roxburgh finds that foam rolling regularly for a few minutes a day can help.

-For those who didn’t have a baby in the past few years, but who experience routine bloating or weight gain in the mid-section, foam rolling may help, too.
-“The good news is that while you need to do a bit of work, there really is a magic bullet that can help shrink your waist,” Roxburgh says.
-“All you need to do is create length and space in your core.”
-Below, she walks us through the virtues of foam rolling and gives us a series of chiseling exercises that are easy to do at home.
+“All you need to do is create length and space in your core,” Roxburgh explains.
+Below, she walks us through the virtues of foam rolling and gives us a series of exercises that are easy to do at home.